Camp Lejeune Water Contamination

 • Paid health care expenses for a covered condition within the designated date ranges

-While VA benefits have provided some relief to those affected, many feel it was not enough.
-Others have faced denials, locking them out of receiving the benefits they desperately need.
+While Camp Lejeune VA benefits and support have provided some relief to those affected, many feel they were not enough.
+Others have faced service connection denials, locking them out of receiving the disability benefits they desperately need.

 If you or a loved one lived or worked at Camp Lejeune for at least 30 days between 1953 and 1987, the Camp Lejeune Justice Act may entitle you to financial compensation.
 Even if the exposure happened decades ago, it is not too late to pursue justice.

-Contact the Camp Lejeune Claims Center now.
-We can connect you with qualified lawyers that have the experience and resources required to successfully file Camp Lejeune water contamination lawsuits.
+The Camp Lejeune Claims Center can connect eligible victims with qualified lawyers with the experience and resources to seek maximum Camp Lejeune compensation.

 Camp Lejeune Water Contamination FAQs

-Camp Lejeune water contamination was caused by two water-supply wells that collected contaminated groundwater and pumped it into the treatment plant that supplied water to the base.
+Camp Lejeune water contamination was caused by two water supply systems – Tarawa Terrace and Hadnot Point.
+The wells in these systems collected contaminated groundwater and pumped it into the treatment plant that supplied water to the base.

 When was Camp Lejeune water contaminated?

-The water at Camp Lejeune was contaminated from 1953 through 1987.
+The base water at Camp Lejeune was contaminated from the 1950s through the 1980s, according to the U.S. Department of Veterans Affairs (VA).

 How can I file a Camp Lejeune water contamination claim?